eatmap/movielist-report/index.md

 ### Communication

-We had regular hour-long meetings every week (sprint).
-The goal of this meeting was to discuss the accomplishments from the past sprint and prepare for the upcoming sprint.
-We broke down the sprint goal into different tasks, assign them amongst us, and ensure everyone has access to the required resources to complete the assigned task and all roadblocks have been resolved. <br />
+We used GroupMe for any communications required between the team asynchronously.
+We regularly discussed any accomplishments made and broke down other goals into different tasks, assign them amongst us, and ensure everyone has access to the required resources to complete the assigned task and all roadblocks have been resolved.
-We used GroupMe for any communications required between the team asynchronously to maintain contact.

 ### Risk Management